(Adapted from the American Psychological Association’s Guidelines for the Undergraduate Psychology Major, 2007)

 Students learn to use technology for the analysis and presentation of data in both Psychological Statistics and Research Methods, and use these skills in a variety of upper-level courses throughout the major.

 Demonstrate effective writing and oral communication skills, exhibit quantitative literacy, and collaborate effectively with others.

-These skills are emphasized throughout the major, with a particular emphasis on quantitative literacy in Psychological Statistics, and an emphasis on writing in Research Methods, a course which also meets the College Writing requirement.
+These skills are emphasized throughout the major, with a particular emphasis on quantitative literacy in Psychological Statistics, and an emphasis on writing in Research Methods, a course that also meets the College writing requirement.
 Many upper-level courses also require students to make oral presentations, either alone or in groups.